On this page:

 One of the most inexpensive surfaces to use is a thermofoil laminate.
 These laminates are generally thought of as “vinyl siding” for kitchen cabinets.

 But, depending on your budget, it is an option that is easy to clean and comes in various colors.
-Expect to pay $500 – $1200 to reface cabinets with laminates, depending on the number of units for a DIY, and up to $4,000 for a contractor, or $50 – $65 per linear foot.
+Expect to pay $1,500 to $4,000 to reface cabinets with laminates, or $90 to $110 per linear foot.

-Cabinets refaced with veneer can get resurfaced for $4,500 to $7,000.
-Veneers, either with adhesive or without, are around $75 – $100 per linear foot, but these are not suitable for all surfaces.
+Cabinets refaced with veneer can get resurfaced for $9,000 to $12,000.
+Veneers, either with adhesive or without, are around $150 to $200 per linear foot, but these are not suitable for all surfaces.

 In some cases, veneered plywood can be used to reduce the cost of hardwoods, which is a balance between a veneered solution and solid wood refacing.
 This is not always an option and depends on the cabinet style.